nextg-wireless/training-5g/docs/source/index.rst

     * Allow telecom operators to implement custom control logic

-For more information, refer to the presentation (PIMRC slides 5-39)
+For more information, refer to the presentation (O-RAN background slides 11-37)

 Previously, we installed FlexRIC in the process of building and running OAI.